dougbutner/effective-collective/README.md

 This repo will soon host the 0.0.1 release of the Effective Collective paper under the folder **"Effective Collective Paper."** For now, you can read some of the paper below.

 # Abstract

-Effective is a digital currency that provides universal daily income to every person using it, and facilitates collaboration in the funding of social and elective projects through collective choice.
+Effective provides universal daily income to every collaborator in the system, and facilitates collaboration in the funding of social and elective projects through collective choice.

-People become collaborators by registering for a free digital wallet which automatically receives three equal deposits of Effective daily into three accounts.
+Individuals become collaborators by registering for a free digital wallet which automatically receives three equal deposits of Effective daily into three accounts.

 The first deposit goes to a **Soverign Account**, and is redirected towards leaders who support projects related to the geopolitical areas the person lives.
 The second goes to a **Elective Account**, and is redirected directly towards any project they desire to support.
 The third goes to a **Primary Account** and is spendable similar to crypto and FIAT currencies.